How do we get redistricting reform done?

 The process has already begun.
 Legislators have introduced several reform bills.
 None of these bills is perfect, but they include a lot of good ideas.

-In committee, good ideas could be made better and problem areas could be fixed.
+Once bills are heard in committee, good ideas could be made better and problem areas could be fixed.
 But first the committees have to take up the bills!

 These bills are much more likely to be heard if legislators know that their voters support redistricting reform.